o-krussow/java-practice-blockchain/README.md

-An old attempt at a simple java blockchain implementation.
+An old program I put together in java just to see if I really understood how blockchains work in a cryptocurrency